 US panel flags India’s ‘sharp, alarming’ decline in religious freedom, suggests ‘targeted sanctions’

-The US Commission on International Religious Freedom noted that India had seen ‘perhaps the steepest, and most alarming, deterioration’ in religious freedom.
+In return, India called the USCIRF ‘an organisation of particular concern’ and rejected its claims.

 A United States panel has noted a “sharp downward turn” in religious freedom in India in 2019, flagging it as a “country of particular concern” for the first time since 2004.
-The panel even suggested the US Department of State to impose “targeted sanctions” against Indian government agencies and officials responsible for violations of religious freedom.
+The United States Commission on International Religious Freedom suggested the Department of State to impose “targeted sanctions” against Indian government agencies and officials responsible for violations of religious freedom.

+In return, India called the USCIRF “an organisation of particular concern”.
+The Ministry of External Affairs said it rejected the claims, and that the panel’s “misrepresentation has reached new levels”.

-While releasing its annual report for 2020, the United States Commission on International Religious Freedom noted that India had seen “perhaps the steepest, and most alarming, deterioration” in religious freedom in the past year.
+While releasing its annual report for 2020, USCIRF Vice Chair Nadine Maenza noted that India had seen “perhaps the steepest, and most alarming, deterioration” in religious freedom in the past year.
+The panel accused the Indian government of “allowing violence against minorities and their houses of worship to continue with impunity, and also engaged in and tolerated hate speech and incitement to violence”.

+The sanctions proposed by the commission included the freezing of the assets of officials involved in such acts, or barring their entry into the United States.

-India was listed as one of only 14 “countries of particular concern” because their governments “engage in or tolerate systematic, ongoing, egregious violations”, the commission said, making its recommendations to the US State Department.
+India was listed as one of 14 “countries of particular concern” because their governments “engage in or tolerate systematic, ongoing, egregious violations”, the commission said, making its recommendations to the US State Department.

 Nine of these 14 countries had already been designated by the department as countries of particular concern in December 2019.
 These included countries such as Myanmar, China, Iran, North Korea, Pakistan and Saudi Arabia.
 Fifteen countries were recommended to be put on a special watch list for “severe violations”.